 Independent Intellectual Activity

 Essay responses on the Analytical Writing section are reviewed by ETS essay-similarity-detection software and by experienced essay readers during the scoring process.
 In light of the high value placed on independent intellectual activity within graduate schools and universities, the test taker's response should represent his or her original work.
 ETS reserves the right to cancel test scores of any test taker when an essay response includes any of the following:

 - text that is unusually similar to that found in one or more other GRE essay responses

-- quoting or paraphrasing, without attribution, language that appears in published or unpublished sources, including sources from the Internet and/or sources provided by any third party
+- quoting or paraphrasing, without attribution, language that appears in any published or unpublished sources, including sources from the Internet and/or sources provided by any third party

 - unacknowledged use of work that has been produced through collaboration with others without citation of the contribution of others